Welcome To Our Website

 Travel Insurance:

 Every one who plans to trek with us must have individual travel Insurance.
-Various policies are available but what ever policy you choose, assure that is cover a minimum of US$ 10,000.00 & includes medical and accidental expenditure like extra travel costs.
-A policy arranged with one of the companies we recommended is probably the best..
-You are strongly recommended to adopt a policy which also provides cancellation and extra baggage fees.
-Expeditions members with a family bare advised to make sure that they will be responsibly provide for in case of accidents.
+Various policies are available but what ever policy you choose, assure that is cover a minimum of US$10,000.00 & includes medical and accidental expenditure like extra travel costs.